Andy Edwards poses some questions to consider in the wake of the 30 Under 30 diversity discussion

 As an indie kid from up north, Sony was also an opportunity to expand my knowledge of black music.
 With colleagues such as Semtex, Matthew Ross, Adam Sieff and others I filled up on hip hop, soul and jazz.
 I was clueless but I learned.

 Moving around the industry, one learns about the differing professions and tribes.
 You listen, learn and absorb.
 As the industry grows more complex a broader range of skills are required.
 It also means opening one’s eyes and ears to those with different backgrounds, experiences and perspectives.

 But this runs counter to the way in which the industry has traditionally organized itself.
 The “its who you know” mantra is self-selecting.
 A female colleague describing an iconic label she worked at recalled, “there was a certain type of person and you either fitted in or you didn’t”.
 Like attracts like.

 On another occasion, when interviewing for an assistant role for a colleague, one candidate spoke enthusiastically about some work they had done for their local church.
 Afterwards, my colleague remarked “we don’t want her, she’s a bible basher”, completely misunderstanding the background and culture of the candidate.
 Her comment would have been wrong had the candidate been white, but the candidate was a young black woman.
-I gave my colleague hell for her ignorance, but it did not alter the outcome, another candidate landed the job, someone with a background similar to my colleague.
-Many black women I know go to church, it is no surprise to me 48% of London’s church-goers are black.
+Church going is viewed very differently within the black community and especially so amongst younger age groups who consider going to church just as cool as going to a club.
+Forty eight percent of London’s church goers are black.
 This point was completely lost on my colleague who ended up hiring someone with a similar background to herself. **

 Some organisations deploy more sophisticated recruitment techniques such as competency based interviews or algorithms yet many tech companies have diversity challenges also.
 These techniques can also be self-selecting and if candidates are not attracted to certain industry sectors or roles, one has to ask “why?”